-The Fund's interest rate strategies contributed to performance, while spread sector strategies detracted from performance.
+The Fund's duration and spread strategies contributed to relative performance.

 Developed market debt

 Yields rose broadly across developed markets as inflation remained firm and economic activity robust, particularly in the U.S. While central banks generally held policy rates steady, including in the U.S., U.K., and Europe, dovish remarks from officials bolstered risk sentiment even as investors adjusted expectations for rate cuts in 2024.
 In Japan, the BoJ hiked rates for the first time in 17 years, ending its negative interest rate policy.